jipegit/OSXAuditor/README.md

  * the old and deprecated system and third party's startup items
  * the users' agents
  * the users' downloaded files
+ * the installed applications

 It extracts:
  * the users' quarantined files
  * the users' Safari history, downloads, topsites, HTML5 databases and localstore
  * the users' Firefox cookies, downloads, formhistory, permissions, places and signons
- * the users' Chrome history, cookies, login data, top sites, web data, HTML5 databases and local storage
+ * the users' Chrome history and archives history, cookies, login data, top sites, web data, HTML5 databases and local storage
  * the users' social and email accounts
  * the WiFi access points the audited system has been connected to (and tries to geolocate them)